-- A non-substantive structural edit will provide high-level notes only.
+- What I call a ‘high-pass’ structural edit will provide high-level notes only.
 The editor won’t go into the manuscript and move things around for you, or make any changes of their own.

-- A substantive structural edit will see the editor moving things, deleting things, smoothing out transitions and doing whatever fixes they feel necessary to ensure flow, idea delivery and reader satisfaction.
+- What I call a ‘granular’ structural edit will see the editor moving things, deleting things, smoothing out transitions and doing whatever fixes they feel necessary to ensure flow, idea delivery and reader satisfaction.